algorand/generator/README.md

 The automation will look in each passed GitHub repository for a `Dockerfile` in the `templates` directory, and will only run automatic code generation if one is present.
 For instructions on how to configure the `templates` directory, look at the [repository template directory example](./examples/repo_template_dir).

+If you are trying to verify that automatic code generation works as intended, we recommend creating a testing branch from that repository and using the `--skip-pr` flag to avoid creating pull requests.
+If all goes according to plan, generated files should be available in the `clones/[repository name]` directory.

 ## Setting up the automatic generator

 The automatic generator scripts depend on certain prerequisites that are listed in [automation/REQUIREMENTS.md](./automation/REQUIREMENTS.md).
 Once those conditions have been satisfied, automatically generating code for external repositories should be as easy as running the `automation/setup.sh` script, followed by the `automation/generate.sh` script for each individual, external repository, that requires generating.